chili-chips-ba/openCologne/8.StressTest/9.pnr_tests/README.md

 These tests were originaly written by Mike Reznikov and they can be found on the link: https://github.com/mirekez/pnr_tests

 There are three different topologies implemented in pnr_tests, with the flexibility to add more.
 Each topology is composed of Nodes, where each Node implements a combinational logic function and currently contains no registers.
 An array of data is collected from random inputs, passed through the entire pipeline, and routed to random output pins.
 Additionally, a small random subset of data bits is designated as control signals and connected to both the logic function control inputs and flow control pins.
+Each Node randomly implements functions like MUX/DEMUX, QUEUE, MATH (MUL/DIV), ENCODER/DECODER, and possibly more.

 ## Pipeline
 The simplest topology is a PIPELIN, a linear sequence of Nodes.
 Currently, registers between Nodes are inserted randomly, often resulting in very long chains.
 A small patch was added to enforce register insertion between Nodes, helping to shorten these chains.